Huy-DNA/shelter/report/chapters/implementation/nginx.typ

 ==== Monitoring
 - The `/health` endpoint allows external tools to verify NGINX’s status.
 - The `/debug` endpoint aids in troubleshooting.

-=== What NGINX Can Do in the System

-NGINX’s capabilities elevate the Vault cluster:
-- *Scalability*: Easily add more Vault nodes to `vault_backend` as traffic grows.
-- *Performance*: Reduces latency with persistent connections and efficient load distribution.
-- *Resilience*: Ensures uptime with multiple NGINX instances and failover.
-- *Security*: Hides Vault nodes and can be extended with HTTPS (currently missing).